 Loans drawn under the Credit Facility bear interest, at the Company's option, at a per annum rate equal to either (a) LIBOR plus an applicable margin of 1.50%, or (b) an "alternate base rate" minus an applicable margin of 0.50%.
 Each applicable margin as set forth in the prior sentence is subject to increase or decrease by 0.25% per annum based upon the Company's fixed charge coverage ratio.
-At September 28, 2013, the Company's LIBOR based interest rate was 1.94% (on \$6,000 principal) and the Company's prime based rate was 3.0% (on \$2,299 principal).
+At June 28, 2014, the Company's LIBOR based interest rate was 1.94% (on \$0 principal) and the Company's prime based rate was 3.0% (on \$0 principal).
 A commitment fee, based upon undrawn availability under the Credit Facility bearing interest at a rate of 0.20% per annum, is payable monthly.
 Under the terms of the Credit Agreement, cash receipts are deposited into a lock-box, which are at the Company's discretion unless the "cash dominion period" is in effect, during which cash receipts will be used to reduce amounts owing under the Credit Agreement.
-The cash dominion period is triggered in an event of default or if excess availability is less than \$6,000 at any time, as defined, and will continue until, during the preceding 60 consecutive days, no event of default existed and excess availability has been greater than \$7,000 at all times.
-The Company's excess availability was \$9,567 at September 28, 2013.
+The cash dominion period is triggered in an event of default or if excess availability is less than \$6,000, as defined.
+The dominion period will continue until, during the preceding 60 consecutive days, no event of default existed and, excess availability has to be greater than \$7,000 at all times.
+The Company's excess availability was \$13,912 at June 28, 2014.
 As of the date hereof, the cash dominion period has not been in effect; accordingly no principal payments are currently due.

 Certain of the Company's wholly-owned domestic subsidiaries are co-borrowers (together with the Company, the "Borrowers") under the Credit Agreement, and certain other wholly-owned domestic subsidiaries are guarantors (the "Guarantors" and, together with the Borrowers, the "Loan Parties") under the Credit Agreement.
-The Borrowers and the Guarantors are jointly and severally liable for the Borrowers' obligations under the Credit Agreement.
-The Loan Parties' obligations under the Credit Agreement are secured, subject to customary permitted liens and certain exclusions, by a perfected security interest in (a) all tangible and intangible assets and (b) all of the capital stock owned by the Loan Parties (limited, in the case of foreign subsidiaries, to 65% of the capital stock of such foreign subsidiaries).
+The Borrowers and the Guarantors are jointly and severally liable for the Borrowers' obligations under the Credit Agreement are secured, subject to customary permitted liens and certain exclusions, by a perfected security interest in (a) all tangible and intangible assets and (b) all of the capital stock owned by the Loan Parties (limited, in the case of foreign subsidiaries, to 65% of the capital stock of such foreign subsidiaries).
 The Borrowers may voluntarily prepay the loans at any time without payment of a premium.
 The Borrowers are required to make mandatory prepayments of the loans (without payment of a premium) with net cash proceeds received upon the occurrence of certain "prepayment events," which include certain sales or other dispositions of collateral, certain casualty or condemnation events, certain equity issuances or capital contributions, and the incurrence of certain debt.